jacoblapworth/akahu-sdk-swift/README.md

   * For variables, `@import '@xero/xui/sass/vars';`
   * For mixins, `@import '@xero/xui/sass/mixins';`

-We do not recommend importing any other files as they are not considered a part of XUI's public API; they might move around between versions, which could end up breaking your project.
+We do not recommend importing any other files as they are not considered a part of XUI's public API; they might move around between patch and minor versions, which could end up breaking your project.

 Updating
 --------